Constant Time

 Breaking Tradition and changes.

-Compared to Find the First True in a Sorted Boolean Array .
+Compared to 🔑Find the First True in a Sorted Boolean Array .
 We will change a few things here

-.
+2. Instead of left ≤ right.
+We will use left < right.
 When left == right which will make mid the same as left and right and the mid value is True we will never be able to overlap pointers as due to setting mid = right again.
-The loop will run infinitely. - We will not keep track of a possible value to avoid edge cases.
-For an array like the one below the left and right will converge on the last element and since
+The loop will run infinitely.

-When the middle is on the last False, you will end up on the True side. - True:
+2. False: Left = mid + 1 When the middle is on the last False, you will end up on the True side.

-will not move to the False Side - Another Edge case: if there is only one input the loop will never execute as left == right.
+4. Another Edge case: if there is only one input the loop will never execute as left == right.

-bools = [True]
+5. bools = [True]

 # one element in bools